Here is the Croatia family vacation itinerary that we used for our travels through Croatia with kids.

-Since we were staying for 7 days in Split at this Airbnb.
-Since we based ourselves out of Split we decided to go with Airbnb option to be able to do laundry and settle in for a few nights.
+We stayed for 7 days in Split at this Airbnb.
+Since we based ourselves out of Split we decided to go with an Airbnb option to be able to do laundry and settle in for a few nights.
 This location was close walking to all that we wanted to go to and walk to the ferry terminal and not incur costs for taxis.

 I would recommend staying within walking distance to the ferry terminal if you are wanting to take day trips to the islands.
 Bacvice and Old Town Split areas are central locations and easy to get around.
 These hotels would be good options in Split.Booking.com

 Day 13: Drove from Split to Krka National Park & Plitvice Lakes National Park